andre5Jr/soc-analyst-Log-Analysis/README.md

 📸 Screenshot Space:
 [Capture of traffic showing SSH activity or port 22]

-✏️ Task 3: Identify the Protocol and Port Used
+✏️ Task 3: What is the used protocol/port in the attack?

 ⭕️ Objective:
 Find the protocol and port associated with the brute-force traffic.